 Labs may also eat bees to preempt a previous bad experience.
 If your Labrador was stung by a bee in the past, remembering the experience of the sting can make the dog anticipate eating the bee before it can sting.

 Your Lab can get stung by a bee when he tries to eat it.
-While this is not an emergency, removing the sting and watching your dog for any allergic reactions are important.
+While this is not an emergency, removing the sting and watching your dog for allergic reactions are important.
 Consult a vet if need be.

 Also, you can prevent bee stings on bee-eating Labs by keeping your dog away from them.